 During pregnancy, women are constantly reminded of the incredible experience of giving birth, the magical moments that mothers forever share with their children, and how motherhood is by far one of the most rewarding aspects of our lives.
-While much of that is certainly true, I'm here to tell all of the overwhelmed moms out there that those frustrating aspects of pregnancy and new motherhood—from the morning sickness and the breastfeeding stumbles to the middle-of-the-night meltdowns and unexpected skin side effects—are just as much parts of the whole parenting package.
+While much of that is certainly true, I'm here to tell all of the overwhelmed moms out there that those frustrating aspects of pregnancy and new motherhood—from the morning sickness and the breastfeeding stumbles to the middle-of-the night meltdowns and unexpected skin side effects—are just as much a part of the whole parenting package.

-I'm by no means claiming to be a motherhood expert: as the mama to a 20-month-old son and with a baby girl due this fall, I know I've still got quite a journey ahead of me and so many more lessons to learn.
-My 16-year-old self never thought she'd say this, but I'm constantly inspired by my own mother and often looking for her advice and reassurance that I'm not leaving my son emotionally scarred for life every time I let him cry through a tantrum.
+I'm by no means claiming to be a motherhood expert: As the mama to a toddler-aged son and a baby girl, I know I've still got quite a journey ahead of me and so many more lessons to learn.
+My 16-year-old self never thought she'd say this, but I'm constantly inspired by my own mother and often look to her for advice and reassurance that I'm not leaving my son emotionally scarred for life every time I let him cry through a tantrum.
 (I also marvel at the fact she raised five children and still continues to be our best life coach well into adulthood.)

 Take a Deep Breath (Really)

-I won't lie: being a freelance editor and writer who works from home has its perks.
-I'm grateful for the flexible schedule that allows me to take my son to story time at the library and art museums during the day—which also means I'm using every minute of nap time to write and my workday begins when my husband takes over baby duty after he gets home from work in the evening.
-(We're still working out a daycare and nanny situation, and I never cease to be thankful that my mom volunteers to babysit every chance she gets.)
+I won't lie: Being a freelance editor and writer who works from home has its perks.
+I'm grateful for the flexible schedule that allows me to take my son to story time at the library and art museums during the day—which also means I'm using every minute of nap time to write.
+My workday begins when my husband takes over baby duty after he gets home from work in the evening.
+We're still working out a daycare and nanny situation, and I never cease to be thankful that my mom volunteers to babysit every chance she gets.

 Forget About Perfection

 As someone who considers herself split 30/70 between A and B personality types, there's absolutely a part of me that feels that everything must be done perfectly—if it's not done "right," then it's as if the task isn't getting done at all.
-But here's where I'll let Jessica Alba speak for my B personality side: "It's more about prioritizing what’s important in the moment than having a perfect balance of anything," she told MyDomaine earlier this year.
+But here's where I'll let Jessica Alba speak for my B personality side: "It's more about prioritizing what’s important in the moment than having a perfect balance of anything," Alba told MyDomaine in a prior interview.
 "Naturally, you’re going to have to compromise on one thing to achieve another, and it’s important to be comfortable with that.
 To me, it’s not about being perfect, but it’s about doing your best."